 TVA assigns records to tumbling windows by discretizing timestamps based on the window length (in time units).
-Several prior works provide efficient protocols for integer or fixed-point division, but they typically introduce a small rounding error, truncate only by powers of two, or are slower because they provide features that we do not need in our setting like perfect accuracy or private divisors (e.g., [19,20,25,32,32,56,63,74]).
+Several prior works provide efficient protocols for integer or fixed-point division, but they typically introduce a small rounding error, truncate only by powers of two, or are slower because they provide features that we do not need in our setting like perfect accuracy or private divisors (e.g., [21, 22, 27, 35, 35, 65, 74, 88]).

 In this work, we contribute a new secure computation protocol for division-and-truncation, given mixed-mode MPC with replicated secret sharing, that can perform division by any public divisor without a rounding error.
 For our application to tumbling windows, having some noticeable probability of error means that many data records are being assigned to the wrong window, which could significantly distort the subsequent time series analysis.
 That said, for improved efficiency we do allow for a negligible error with probability $2^{-\sigma}$, which is parameterized by a statistical security parameter σ .
+We provide a detailed comparison between our division protocol and prior works in Appendix D.